tfredrich/Syntaxe/README.md

 Release 0.4.7-SNAPSHOT - Under development in 'master' branch
 * Added annotations to leverage the OWASP cross-site scripting encoding library: @JavascriptEncoded,
   @XmlEncoded, @HtmlEncoded, @WebEncoded.
 To use, include the OWASP library in your pom.xml file (see Maven Usage, above).
+* Enhanced @EcodingProvider to be able to use it directly on a field and leverage your own XssEncoder implementation.

 Release 0.4.6 - Released 17 Jul 2013
 ------------------------------------